Priscilla and Aquila: Significance

-Amongst churches today, this passage is often held in perceived tension with 1 Timothy 2:12–14, in which the author, Paul, writes, "I do not permit a woman to teach or have authority over a man; rather, she is to remain quiet.
+Amongst churches today, this passage is often held in perceived tension with 1 Timothy 2:12–14, which the reads, "I do not permit a woman to teach or have authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived but the woman was deceived and became a transgressor."
 Opponents of female pastorship cite his reference to Adam and Eve to be indicating that the issue is a matter of universal gender propriety.
-On the other hand, Catherine and Richard Kroeger have written:

-The fact is that women did indeed teach men, that women served as leaders, and that in doing so they enjoyed God’s blessing and won the praise of other believers.
-Priscilla instructed the learned Apollos, Lois and Eunice taught Timothy, and Phoebe is named as an overseer and a deacon in the church at Cenchrea.
-Furthermore, believers are enjoined to teach and to learn from one another, without reference to gender.